-Welcome to the home of The Worldshapers, a podcast featuring interviews with science fiction and fantasy authors about their creative process, hosted by award-winning science fiction and fantasy author Edward Willett, and winner of the 2019 Aurora Award for Best Fan Related Work.
+Welcome to the home of The Worldshapers, a podcast featuring interviews with authors of all genres (but especially science fiction and fantasy) about their latest books, hosted by award-winning science fiction and fantasy author Edward Willett, winner of the 2019 Aurora Award for Best Fan Related Work, and a finalist multiple times since.

-The anthology features new fiction from Seanan McGuire, Tanya Huff, David Weber, L.E.
+Shapers of Worlds features new fiction from Seanan McGuire, Tanya Huff, David Weber, L.E.
 Modesitt, Jr., D.J.
 Butler, Christopher Ruocchio, John C. Wright, Shelley Adina, and yours truly; plus reprints from John Scalzi, Joe Haldeman, Julie Czerneda, Fonda Lee, Gareth L. Powell, Derek Kunsken, Dr. Charles E. Gannon, and Thoraiya Dyer.
-In all, there are more than 350 pages of science fiction/fantasy goodness!

 About